 Rating: This course is intended for BCBAs and BCaBAs seeking to become supervisors with the BACB.

 Note: The four weeks' access begins at the time of purchase, not the time of log in; purchasing multiple course subscriptions will not extend your access.
 A two-week extension can be purchased for an additional $15.00; contact email@example.com for details.

 Effective July 23, 2018, each ABA type-2 on-demand CE course may be extended a maximum of three times within six months of the original course purchase.
 After six months from the original date of purchase, the course will need to be purchased again.

-Important note: If you are taking this course to maintain your BACB certification, you will need to include your BACB certification number when creating your student profile, as the BACB requires that your certificate of completion includes your certification number.
-If you have an existing profile that does not include your certification number, please contact email@example.com with your number so that we can add it to your profile.
+Important note: If you are taking this course to maintain your BACB certification, you will need to add your certification number to your certificate of completion., as the BACB requires that your certificate of completion includes your certification number.

 No refunds are provided once the course is accessed.